EBI-Metagenomics/mobilome-annotation-pipeline/README.md

 <a name="install"></a>
 ## MoMofy install and dependencies

-To instal MoMofy, clone this repo by:
+To install MoMofy, clone this repo by:

 ```bash
 $ git clone https://github.com/EBI-Metagenomics/momofy.git